ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 ## Install the Library Headers and Archives

 Typically cross-platform development uses statically linked libraries to create the final program.

-While dynamically loaded libraries may save some space on the boot image, the compilation and linking step is more complicated, and it is up to the developer to make sure that the version of the libraries on the boot image is the correct version for the given application.
+>While dynamically loaded libraries may save some space on the boot image, the compilation and linking step is more complicated, and it is up to the developer to make sure that the version of the libraries on the boot image is the correct version for the given application.

 In this step, you need to take note of the directory locations for both the Library archive files (`*.a`), as well as the include header files.
 They would typically be different from the paths to the Host (PC) compiler libraries and include files.

 >On Linux, the standard library path is in `/usr/lib`, while the standard include path is in `/usr/include`, they are used to keep all system-wide library archives and include files.
 >
->Cross-compilation is also considered an example of using custom libraries.
+>Cross-compilation is considered an example of using custom libraries.
 The standard libraries for the cross-compiler would also usually be stored in a well known location such as `/usr/local/` or `/opt/local`, depending on the vendor or packager of the cross-compilation toolchain.
 Normally, you won't need to specify the path to the standard libraries and header files for the cross-compiler
 >
 >On top of that, the libraries for supporting EV3 cross-compilation is another set of custom libraries that we need to access from our programs.
 There may not be a standard location for accessing those files, except for the location where the libraries were cloned to, though well designed custom libraries usually allow us to install it to the same directories as the cross-compiler libraries and headers for easier access.